bsgriggs/mendix-advanced-sorting/README.md

 ## Advanced Sorting
 Reusable widget to encapsulate the math required to manually do sorting.
-Most for:
+Most useful for:
 1. Getting data from an API that allows sorting (e.g. https://cars.com/users?sort_by=year&order=desc)
 2. SQL / OQL queries (e.g. SELECT * FROM CAR ORDER BY YEAR DESC)
 3. Creating custom grids with the [Xpath module](https://marketplace.mendix.com/link/component/120424)